alkacon/opencms-docker/README.md

 docker run -d -p 8080:8080 alkacon/opencms-docker:10.x.x
 ```

 Replace the `10.x.x` version number in all the above shell commands with a docker supported OpenCms version number (see below).

 ### Supported OpenCms versions ###

 The following versions are currently supported with Docker images:

+* OpenCms 10.5.4
 * OpenCms 10.5.1
 * OpenCms 10.5.0
 * OpenCms 10.0.1